kevinyswong/kevinyswong.github.io/index.md

   given period by shortening his life.
   </blockquote>
   Instead, what I am discouraging is passivity, indolence, and the lack of productivity.
-One must work and contribute value, but not at the cost of one's brutal demise.
+One must work and contribute value, but not to the point of death by attrition.
 However, I am agitated when Huberman says:
   <blockquote>
   [A]t times I wonder whether or not our philosophy on stress should be that stress is fantastic for us, except when it interferes with our sleep.
 And when